 Fare: (Does not include admission to tourist sites): Adults 5,000 won / Children & teens 3,000 won / Free admission for children under age 3

 Ticket purchase: Tickets can be purchased from the driver when boarding the bus.
 (If the bus is full, please take the next bus.)

 1330 Korea Travel Hotline: +82-2-1330 (Korean, English, Japanese, Chinese)

 Jaraseom Island is nestled on the Bukhangang River and is accessible by bridge.
-This natural tourist site features a riverside driving course around the island, Ewhawon Garden, and Jarasum Island Auto-Camping Site.
+This natural tourist site features a riverside drive around the island, Ewhawon Garden, and Jarasum Island Auto-Camping Site.
 Every year when the fall comes into full swing, the island hosts the Jarasum International Jazz Festival.
 During the winter season, the island gets even more crowded with the opening of the Jaraseom Singing Winter Festival, making it full of exciting experiences to see and enjoy.

 A pivotal filming location of the Korean drama Winter Sonata, which went on to become hugely popular abroad and a key driver of hallyu (the Korean cultural “wave” throughout large parts of Asia), Namiseom Island can be accessed by boat.
 The boat fare is not included in the City Tour Bus fare.
 On the island, visitors will discover Metasequoia Road, Ginkgo Road, and Birch Road, all popular promenades with rejuvenating atmospheres.
 There are also various activities to enjoy, including bicycle riding, trains, and the Namiseom Zip Wire (zip line).
 Because it is part of Chuncheon, Namiseom Island can also be visited on a Chuncheon City Tour bus.